giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 ```
 **Package repository**: Handles data persistence and database management.

 * **UserRepository**: It is the interface that extends JpaRepository, used for CRUD (Create, Read, Update, Delete) operations on users.
-Explain how JpaRepository works and how it is used to access the database.
 ```java
 public interface UserRepository extends JpaRepository<User, Long> {
     User findByUsername(String username);